Recap: The Simpsons S 9 E 8 Lisa The Skeptic

 - The "Amnesia Ray" was a revolver and Burns told Smithers to use it on himself after he's done with the others.

 - Nerds Love Tough Schoolwork: Principal Skinner over intercom: "Attention.
 All honor roll students will be rewarded by a trip to an archaeological dig.
-Also, all detention students will be punished with a trip to an archaeological dig."
+Conversely, all detention students will be punished with a trip to an archaeological dig."

-- Planning For The Future Before The End: Edna suggests he and Skinner have sex one last time before the end.
+- Planning For The Future Before The End: Edna suggests she and Skinner have sex one last time before the end.
 Skinner agrees, but asks her to give him a bit so he can finish filling out the tardy slips.
 If the world was ending, who cares about tardy slips?

 - It's part of Skinner's character.
 He is like the latter-day depiction of Marge Simpson, who would rather do something boring than something exciting and he isn't aware of how this makes him.